open-xml-templating/docxtemplater/README.md

 Modules
 -------

 Functionality can be added with modules.
-There is yet no documentation on how to write modules yourself because the API might change in the future, but you can open an issue if you have any question about it.

 Here is the list of existing modules:

 Modules developped by docxtemplater core team members :